 Skip to main content

-Generally, if you buy property with the intention of reselling it, you’ll have to pay tax on any profit you make from its sale.
+Generally, if you buy property with the intention or purpose of reselling it, you’ll have to pay tax on any profit you make from its sale.

 This is called the intention rule.
 It applies to both commercial and residential property, so you need to think about your intentions when you first buy a property.
 What you intend to do with it will determine your tax when you go to sell.